-The internet is awesome.
+The internet is an awesome resource.
 There is always so much available at our fingertips with a quick search.
-But I love having something in my hands to browse and tag and plan for dehydrating Thus I think a few dehydrating books are a necessity for quick grab and go references.
+But I love having something in my hands to browse and tag and plan for dehydrating.
+Thus, I think a few dehydrating books are a necessity for quick grab and go references.

 I recommend these two:

 - Ultimate Dehydrating Cookbook – the most popular book on the market (Yes – see all those bookmarks?
 It’s the modern-day classic book for dehydrating and has been my go to all these years.